Importing 3D scenes¶

 - External animations: Allowing saved animations to be modified and merged when sources change.

-- External scenes: Save the root nodes of the imported scenes each as a separate scene.
+- External scenes: Save each of the root nodes of the imported scenes as a separate scene.

 As different developers have different needs, this import process is highly customizable.